rchikhi/Long-read-assembler-test-cases/README.md

 - 50x coverage with a simulated coverage drop to 5x at the same position as previously  ("50x-drop-5x" column)

   ![50x_drop_5x](images/50x_drop_5x.png)

+Raw data is available in the `data/` folder.
+Command lines used to generate the reads are in `scripts/generate_reads.sh`.

 ## Results